 where by $\im(i_{*})$ we mean the essential image of $i_{*}$, and analogously with the other functors. \end{definition}

 \begin{theorem} Let $\cd$ be a triangulated category with small coproducts. \begin{enumerate} \item The assignment

-underlies a bijection between localization functors and semi-orthogonal decompositions.
+underlies a bijection between equivalence classes of localization functors and semi-orthogonal decompositions.
 The inverse map sends $(\cx,\cy)$ to the composition

-Moreover, if $\cd$ is {\em perfectly generated} (see \cite[Definition 1]{Krause}, for example $\cd$ can be compactly generated, see Definition~\ref{def:compactly generated}), then under this bijection smashing localizations correspond to semi-orthogonal decompositions $(\cx,\cy)$ which fits into a TTF triple $(\cx,\cy,\cz)$. \item The assignment
+Moreover, if $\cd$ is {\em perfectly generated} (see \cite[Definition 1]{Krause}, for example $\cd$ can be compactly generated, see Definition~\ref{def:compactly generated}), then under this bijection smashing localizations correspond to semi-orthogonal decompositions $(\cx,\cy)$ which fit into a TTF triple $(\cx,\cy,\cz)$. \item The assignment

 yields a bijection between equivalence classes of d\'ecollements of $\cd$ and TTF triples on $\cd$.
 The inverse map takes the TTF triple $(\cx,\cy,\cz)$ to the class of the d\'ecollement

 \end{enumerate} \end{theorem} \begin{proof} (1) The fact that $(\ker(L),\op{im}(L))$ is a semi-orthogonal decomposition can be found in implication $(5)\Rightarrow (4)$ of the proof of \cite[Proposition 4.4.3]{NicolasTesis}.